BitGo/wallet-recovery-wizard/DEVELOPER.md

 You can test out a release on MacOS by running `npm run pack`.
 This will give you a packaged target in `/dist/mac`.

 ## Build and Release
-Run the `package.sh` script and pass it the updated version:
+Run the `package.sh` script and pass it the updated version, e.g. for version 2.2.3 you would run:
 ```bash
 ./scripts/package.sh 2.2.3
 ```